polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 1. Connect the J11 USB-UART connector to your host PC.
 This is the micro-USB connector on the same side as the Ethernet connectors.
 This connection will give you access to 4 of the PolarFire SoC UARTs
 2. Open a terminal application to interact with the HSS through UART0.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
-3. Power cycle the board.
+3. Power on the board and a the Microchip logo will be displayed on MMUART0 as the HSS boots.
 4. Type a key in the terminal application to stop the HSS from booting.
-This will give you access to the HSS command line interface.
+This will give you access to the HSS command line interface and a ">>" for input will be displayed in the terminal.
 5. Type `usbdmsc` in the HSS command line interface.
-This will expose the eMMC as a mass storage device through the USB-OTG connector.
+If successful a message saying "Waiting for USB Host to connect" will be displayed.
 6. Connect the J16 USB-OTG connector to your host PC.
-The eMMC content will be transfered to the Icicle Kit through this connection.
+The eMMC content will be transferred to the Icicle Kit through this connection.
 7. The Icicle Kit should now appear as mass storage device/drive on your host PC.
-8. Download the zip file for the Linux image you want to program to the Icicle Kit from the links provided in the table of the top of this document.
+8. Download the asset for the Linux image you want to program to the Icicle Kit from the [Linux image](#Linux-asset) section of this document.
 9. Download and install [USBImager](https://bztsrc.gitlab.io/usbimager/).
 10. Start USBImager

     ![](./images/start.png)

-11. Select *Image file*.
+11. Select the *Image file* that was downloaded in step 8.
+Note: Linux images are generated with a time stamp, assets from different releases will have different names.

     ![](./images/select-file.png)

-12. Select the *Device*.
+12. Select the target *Device* to program the image to.

     ![](./images/select-device.png)